back to blog

 Plumbing

 Murky or rust-colored water pouring out of your faucets can be an alarming sight.
-After all, the last thing anyone wants on their hands is a major plumbing issue.
-The good news is that while dirty water sometimes points to a problem with your pipes or water heater, it doesn’t always mean there’s an issue you need to solve.
+After all, the last thing anyone wants is a major plumbing issue.
+The good news is that while dirty water sometimes points to a problem with your pipes or water heater, it doesn’t always mean there’s an issue you need to resolve.

 1. Municipal Plumbing Maintenance